-Despite their good performances and improved efficiency, dLLMs still face the inference efficiency bottleneck in generation steps.
-For instance, on the OpenWebText benchmark, \emph{dLLMs still need up to 256 NFEs to match the performance of a GPT2 model when generating a sequence of a length of 1024.} To mitigate these issues, several distillation methods for dLLMs have been proposed to facilitate few-step generators to produce high-quality samples without performance degradation.
-For example, \citet{deschenaux2025sdtt} proposed SDTT that trains a student to match a teacher’s predictions across time-steps, allowing the student to generate at least 32 tokens at once and achieving speedups up to eight times over AR models. \citet{sahoo2025diffusion} introduced DUO that connects dLLMs to Gaussian diffusion and introduces curriculum learning and discrete consistency distillation to enable few‑step sampling. \citet{zhu2025di} proposed the DiMO that matches the token‑level distribution of dLLMs and uses a token initialization strategy to produce a one‑step generator.
-We defer a detailed, side-by-side introduction and discussions of their distillation mechanisms in Appendix~\ref{appendix:subsec:discuss:distill}. \emph{Though these early studies have pioneered the frontier of fast language generation, their generation throughput still has much room to improve: on OpenWebText, even the most recent SDTT can not match the performance of GPT2 baseline within 32 NFEs.} Moreover, existing distillation methods are more straightforward in principle rather than well-established theoretical frameworks.
+Despite their strong performance and improved efficiency, dLLMs still require many denoising steps during inference, creating an inference time bottleneck.
+For example, on the OpenWebText benchmark, \emph{dLLMs still need up to 256 NFEs to match the performance of a GPT2 model when generating sequences of length 1024.} To mitigate this limitation, several distillation methods for dLLMs have been proposed to train few-step generators to produce high-quality samples without performance degradation.
+Notably, \citet{deschenaux2025sdtt} trains a student to match a teacher’s predictions across time-steps, enabling the student to generate at least 32 tokens per step and achieving up to $8\times$ speedups over AR models.
+Later, \citet{sahoo2025diffusion} relates dLLMs to Gaussian diffusion and introduces curriculum learning and discrete consistency distillation to support few‑step sampling. \citet{zhu2025di} matches the token‑level distribution of dLLMs and uses a token initialization strategy to obtain a one‑step generator.
+We defer a detailed, side-by-side introduction and discussions of their distillation mechanisms to Appendix~\ref{appendix:subsec:discuss:distill}.
+While these studies advance the frontier of fast language generation, their generation throughput still leaves substantial room for improvement: \emph{on OpenWebText, even the most recent SDTT can not match the performance of GPT2 baseline within 32 NFEs.} Moreover, existing distillation methods are motivated by heuristic design choices, lacking well-established theoretical justification.